scrapy/scrapy/docs/topics/leaks.rst

 Debugging memory leaks with ``trackref``
 ========================================

-:mod:`trackref` is a module provided by Scrapy to debug the most common cases of memory leaks.
+:mod:`~scrapy.utils.trackref` is a module provided by Scrapy to debug the most common cases of memory leaks.
 It basically tracks the references to all live Requests, Responses, Item and Selector objects.